top of page

 On 19 November 2005, the class of Birkbeck College's 'Real Life in Deir el-Medineh' course visited the British Museum

 with Rosalind and Jac Janssen.
-Eleven objects from Deir el-Medina were waiting for us in the Ancient Egyptian Department.
+Eleven objects from Deir el-Medina awaited us in the Ancient Egyptian Department.

 by kind permission of the Trustees of the British Museum.